-It has been suggested that solar ovens could be used in space to provide energy for industrial uses.
+It has been suggested that solar furnaces could be used in space to provide energy for industrial uses.

 Its dependence on sunny weather is a limiting factor as a renewable energy source on Earth, but it could be combined with thermal energy storage systems for energy production during cloudy days or at night.

 There are also small scale solar furnaces, in these cases the temperature at the point of concentration is not so high.
-They are used, for example to feed small Stirling engines or solar cookers.
+They are used, for example to feed small Stirling engines, solar cookers or solar ovens.